 Singer Deniece Williams, known for hits such as “Free”,”Silly” (1981), “It’s Gonna Take a Miracle” (1982), and “Let’s Hear It for the Boy” (1984), continues to perform and thrill audiences year after year.
 But the world may have never seen this talent if she landed in her first career choice in medicine.
 Yes, medicine.

 Williams cut her own first single at 17, but when the song failed to penetrate radio playlists outside of Gary, she enrolled in nursing courses at Purdue University.
 By her second year, she recalls, “I felt like I was wasting the state’s money and my time.
 I was studying other things—good times, mostly.”
-At 19, she dropped out, married her childhood sweetheart and began preparing for a family.
+At 19, she had this nagging feeling that she was supposed to do something different so she dropped out, married her childhood sweetheart and began preparing for a family.
 Then a cousin in Detroit arranged for an audition with his boss, Stevie Wonder, and Williams was suddenly hired to sing with Wonderlove, backing him up.
 Much of her next three years was spent on the road.

 In 1985, Williams sang a Gospel song at the 27th Annual Grammy Awards instead of singing her number-one hit…